How To Boost Twitter Engagement For Your Brand

 To jump right into trendy issues, you should click on show more which is found under the what’s happening icon.

-As the brand owner, your job is to go through the list and figure out if any of the trendy issues are relevant to your brand.
+As the brand owner, your job is to go through the list and figure out if any of the twitter trending hashtags are relevant to your brand.
 If there are any, join the conversation to gain more engagement.

 #6.
 Participate and host Twitter chats